syncfusion-content/blazor-docs/blazor/pdfviewer/getting-started/wsl-application.md

 N> Facing any issue while running in WSL (Windows Subsystem for Linux) mode use the following instruction to resolve the issue.

-Sample does not load the PDF file and throws an exception like below in console window.
+If the sample does not load the PDF file and throws an exception like below in the console window,

 ![Create-new-blazor-wsl-app](GettingStarted_images/4.png)

 Use the following codes to install the dependence need for our Blazor PDF Viewer run to fix the issue.